 In this guide, you’ll learn more about how employment lawyers’ payment works.

-How Are Employment Lawyers Paid?
+How Do Employment Lawyers Get Paid?

 Some employment lawyers are paid on a contingency fee basis.
 That means that they don’t get paid upfront and you don’t have to pay any kind of a retainer to get their help.
 When your case is settled, and you receive a monetary award the employment lawyer gets a portion of that money.
 The percentage that goes to the employment attorney varies based on many factors.
 But, in most cases, the average percentage for a contingency fee is 33%.
 When you receive a monetary settlement or award, 33% of the money that you receive would go to the employment attorney for their work.